github/developer.github.com/content/guides/working-with-comments.md

 we're interested in (`1176`).
 After that, it's simply a matter of iterating through the comments to fetch information about each one.

-## Pull Request Line Comments
+## Pull Request Comments on a Line

 Within the diff view, you can start a discussion on a particular aspect of a singular change made within the Pull Request.
-This is vastly different than commenting on a single line in a commit, because it deals with the entirety of the Pull Request.
-For that reason, the endpoint URL for this discussion comes from [the Pull Request Review API][PR Review API].
+These comments occur on the individual lines within a changed file.
+The endpoint URL for this discussion comes from [the Pull Request Review API][PR Review API].

-The following code fetches all the Pull Request Review comments made, given a single Pull Request number:
+The following code fetches all the Pull Request comments made on files, given a single Pull Request number:

     require 'octokit'